peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-The base-10 exponent of the given number (when that number is expressed in scientific notation with one nonzero digit before the radix point).
+The base-10 exponent of the specified number (when that number is expressed in scientific notation with one nonzero digit before the radix point).
 Signals DivideByZero and returns negative infinity if  <i>ed</i>
  is zero.
 Returns positive infinity if  <i>ed</i>
  is positive infinity or negative infinity.